HarvardViz/crashcaster/README.md

 Some story features are included as a starting point for exploration, showcasing the background on some dates with high accident totals which this visualization lead us to research.

 **Intersections**

+The Intersections screen reveals another dimension of *where* accidents occur, along with the CrashBoard.
+The major roads in Cambridge for accidents are represented here, starting with Massachusetts Ave which has the most accidents by far.
+Taking this one step deeper, we wanted to show where along each street the accidents occur.
+We used a novel prepresentation for this, representing each street's intersections as circles along a line, with darker red circles representing higher accidents.
+This is similar to a subway style map representing stations without geographic accuracy.
+This visualization:

+1. Clearly shows at a high level which streets in Cambridge experience the most accidents
+2. Indicates where along each street the most accidents occur
+3. Allows the user to select streets in the bar chart to update the intersection visualization.
+4. Allows hovering on any element to reveal specific details.

 **Street Explorer**

+The Street View Explorer is an interactive way to navigate through Cambridge's most dangerous roads.
+We designed this as a novel way to encourage high user engagement in representing a network; in this case, the network of Cambridge's roads.
+The graph represents the user's location *within* Cambridge on a specific road, with several intersections to other roads, and uses circle size to represent the total accidents that have occured on each road.
+By selecting any available connecting road, the user is shown a street view image of that intersection and is then located in the network on this new road they selected.
+In this way the user has the freedom to navigate where they choose throughout Cambridge, and examine the street views and accompaning data that represent each intersection.
+We feel this gives a personal and engaging element to the representing this data, by allowing the user to connect with the locations on a direct and exploratory level.